 About toddler play and cognitive development

-- be unable to separate what’s real and what’s pretend – for example, she might be easily frightened by monsters in cartoons
+- have difficulty separating what’s real and what’s pretend – for example, they might be easily frightened by monsters in cartoons

 - be curious and keen to experiment and explore unfamiliar things

-- be able to use words like ‘dark’, ‘loud’, ‘hard’ or ‘heavy’ in the right way, and understand their meaning by three years
+- be able to use words like ‘dark’, ‘loud’, ‘hard’ or ‘heavy’ in the right way, and understand the meaning of these words by 3 years

-- enjoy exploring all five of her senses – sight, sound, taste, touch and smell
+- enjoy exploring all their senses – sight, sound, taste, touch and smell

 - be able to follow simple instructions from 18 months

-- use trial and error to start problem-solving – for example, if she can’t fit a puzzle piece in one spot, she might try it somewhere else
+- use trial and error to start problem-solving – for example, if they can’t fit a puzzle piece in one spot, they might try it somewhere else

-- have favourite books, stories and songs – so be prepared for lots of requests to read or sing it ‘again’!
+- have favourite books, stories and songs – so be prepared for a lot of requests to read or sing it ‘again’!

-Your toddler is determined to try everything, even activities that might not be suitable for his age.
-He’s just trying to figure out how things work.
+Toddlers are determined to try everything, even activities that might not be suitable for their age.
+They’re just trying to figure out how things work.

-For example, at 12-16 months, your toddler will want to thoroughly explore all toys and objects within reach – banging, dropping, pushing and shaking them to see what happens.
-A safe home environment will give your child the freedom to explore without getting hurt.
+For example, at 12-16 months, your toddler will want to explore all toys and objects within reach – banging, dropping, pushing and shaking them to see what happens.
+A safe home environment will give your toddler the freedom to explore without getting hurt.

-Your child might now understand that there are groups of things in the world.
-By about 16 months, your toddler will sort objects into types – for example, by colour, shape or size – which helps with early maths concepts.
+Your toddler might now understand that there are groups of things in the world.
+By about 16 months, your toddler might be able to sort objects into types – for example, by colour, shape or size.
+This helps with early maths thinking.
 Toys and household items like pegs and plastic cooking utensils are good for this kind of play.

-Despite the huge amount they’re learning, toddlers don’t know how all the concepts fit together.
-For example, your child can see that things flush down the toilet.
+Toddlers don’t know how all the concepts fit together.
+For example, your toddler can see that things flush down the toilet.
 But toddlers don’t realise that they themselves can’t be flushed down the toilet too.
 Or that if a leg rips off a favourite doll or teddy bear, the same doesn’t happen to a real person.
-Taking the time to explain these concepts to your toddler can help ease her fears.
+Taking the time to explain these concepts can ease your toddler’s fears.

 Play ideas to support cognitive development in toddlers

-Here are some everyday play ideas to support your child’s thinking and learning:
+Here are everyday play ideas to support your toddler’s thinking and learning:

 - Help your toddler put together basic puzzles.

-- Provide lots of fun bath toys so your child can enjoy measuring, scooping and pouring.
+- Give your toddler fun bath toys for measuring, scooping and pouring.
 You can talk about why some things sink and others float.

 - Read books and recite nursery rhymes together.
-By two years, you can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.
+By 2 years, you can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.

-- Give your toddler things to sort, like different coloured blocks or balls, or different sized plastic cups and containers.
+- Give your toddler things to sort, like coloured blocks, shapes or pegs, or plastic cups and containers of different sizes.

 - Give your toddler toys with buttons to push to make something happen.

-If your child is having trouble with a play activity, you can ask him what he might do next to solve the problem, or you can gently offer ideas.
+If your toddler is having difficulty with a play activity, you can ask what they might do next to solve the problem, or you can gently offer ideas.
 For example, ‘Where else could that puzzle piece fit?
-Having you tried turning it the other way?’
-And celebrating your child’s hard work will encourage him to tackle new problems.
+Have you tried turning it the other way?’
+And celebrating effort will encourage your toddler to tackle new problems.
 For example, ‘Well done – you’ve found the right spot for it!’